 For example, Topo Chico USA expands on its name by adding “Mineral Water” to the end in the name field.

 Instead of “Topo Chico,” its profile reads is “Topo Chico Mineral Water.”

 Aligning your username and brand name helps to increase your brand recognition and reassures Instagrammers that they’re in the right place.

-2. How to Best Use Your One Website Link
+2. The Best Way to use Your One Website Link

 You only get one link on Instagram!
 Find out how to optimize your bio link to inspire engagement and action.